nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 3a.
 The Group parameters are invalid.

     - 3a1.
 T_Assistant shows an error message.

       Use case resumes at step 2.

+- 3b.
+The selected Group does not exist.

+    - 3b1.
+T_Assistant shows an error message.

+      Use case resumes at step 2.